etsangsplk/malicious-nodes/documentation/attacks.md

 The project will be divided into self-contained reports on different designs of malicious nodes.

+For every attack, we will:

+1. Research the attack vector
+2. Implement the malicious node
+3. If the attack is successful, implement safeguards against it
+4. Write a report on the attack

 ## Node ideas

 We have come up with 14 ideas for malicious nodes currently.
 Each node will have its own Github issue and directory with a README, which will also link to a Github issue.